-- 1 Turn the camera and TV off, and connect the video cable as illustrated. - 2 Turn on the TV and set it to the video input mode.
-For details on switching to the video input mode, refer to the TV's manual. - 3 Turn the camera on and press the ▶ (playback) button.
+- Turn the camera and TV off, and connect the video cable as illustrated. - 2 Turn on the TV and set it to the video input mode.
+For details on switching to the video input mode, refer to the TV's manual.

 - To connect the camera to a TV, use the provided video cable. - Make sure that the camera's video output signal type is the same as the TV's video signal type.
-Is "Selecting the video signal type before TV connection" (P. 76) - The camera's monitor turns off automatically when the video cable is connected to the camera. - The image may appear off-center depending on the TV screen.
+Is "Video output" (P. 83) - The camera's monitor turns off automatically when the video cable is connected to the camera. - The image may appear off-center depending on the TV screen.